CSC207-UofT/course-project-utinder-1/phase0/walkthrough.md

 * type their UT email, password, nickname
 * declare their status: Student, Faculty, or Guest

-By receiving the user information, the system will create an instance of this user and store it to the database.
+By receiving the user information, the UserManager will create an account for the user and add the newly created User to its list.

 If they successfully register, then they will be able to see the page which says that "Success!".